leshow/blog/content/post/udp_tokio_1_0.md

 }
 ```

-Another great thing about `&self` methods is that we can `send`/`recv` from BOTH tasks, whereas before there was a dedicated "sending" and "receiving" half.
+Another thing about `&self` methods is that we can `send`/`recv` from BOTH tasks, whereas before there was a dedicated "sending" and "receiving" half.
 You could also imagine a more complicated setup where we give a reference to more than two tasks.

 Note that in both before/after cases here, we could easily `tokio::spawn` in the loop and pass in a `clone`d `Sender` in order to run each message in it's own task (if we were doing something actually useful).
 That way we're not doing anything in our read loop but pulling data off the socket.